-It was the Sullivan to Beasley glory days; she did a lot of round-off back handsprings.
+It being the Sullivan to Beasley glory days, she did a lot of round-off back handsprings.
 If it was hot enough, she might sweat off five pounds a game.
-When she was finished, she’d have the suit dry cleaned, then she’d hang it back up in her closet.
+When she was finished, she’d have the suit dry cleaned, then hang it back up in her closet.

 “We must have given it to Auburn, because we don’t have it now.”

 Not that she’s one to talk—looking cute and showing up wasn’t even enough for her once.
-When she drove to Gainesville for Auburn’s Oct.
-31 match-up against Florida in 1970, one of the few away games she traveled to in her unofficially official capacity, she almost wasn’t allowed in the stadium “because they thought I was just dressed up for Halloween.
+In 1970, when she drove to Gainesville for Auburn’s Oct.
+31 showdown with the Gators, one of the few away games she traveled to in her unofficially official capacity, she almost wasn’t allowed inside the stadium “because they thought I was just dressed up for Halloween.
 I ended up having to find one of the cheerleaders so she could tell them ‘yes, she’s supposed to be here.'”

-But maybe the Holloways just wanted to be like her.
+Basically, the Holloways just wanted to be just like her.